Hyperbolic Fine-Tuning for Large Language Models: Introduction

-Based on our findings above, a natural consideration is to develop hyperbolic LLMs that explicitly incorporate hyperbolic inductive bias, as shown in Figure~\ref{fig:intro_reasoning_example}.
-However, training LLMs from scratch can be resource-intensive~\citep{loshchilov2017decoupled,rajbhandari2020zero}.
-As a more resource-efficient alternative, we propose to build the first low-rank adaptation method in hyperbolic space.
-This approach is particularly advantageous given that existing LLMs are all Euclidean, and not all downstream tasks require hyperbolic geometry in their fine-tuning.
-Through employing hyperbolic adapters for specific tasks on an Euclidean foundation model, we can leverage the benefits of both geometries while maintaining computational efficiency.
+Based on our findings above, a natural consideration is to develop hyperbolic LLMs that explicitly incorporate a hyperbolic inductive bias\footnote{The connection between power-law distribution and hyperbolic geometry is elaborated in Section~\ref{sec:connection_powerlaw_hyperbolic}.}.
+However, training LLMs from scratch is resource-intensive~\citep{loshchilov2017decoupled,rajbhandari2020zero,hu2021lora}.
+As a more resource-efficient alternative, we propose to build the first low-rank adaptation fine-tuning method in hyperbolic space.
+This approach is particularly advantageous given that existing LLMs are all Euclidean, and not all downstream tasks require hyperbolic geometry in their fine-tuning. {By employing hyperbolic adapters on Euclidean LLMs for specific tasks, we can leverage the benefits of both geometries while maintaining computational efficiency}.

-\textbf{Challenges } Adapting LLMs in non-Euclidean embedding spaces with classic techniques, \emph{i.e.} applying exponential and logarithmic maps with tangent space~\citep{chami2019hyperbolic,ganea2018hyperbolic_hnn,yang2022hyperbolichtgn} for weight adaptation is problematic in this case.
-This approach fails to fully capture the hyperbolic geometry, as the exponential and logarithmic maps are mutually inverse and can be canceled with consecutive operations.
+\textbf{Challenges.} Adapting LLMs in non-Euclidean embedding spaces with classic techniques, \emph{i.e.}, applying exponential and logarithmic maps within tangent space~\citep{chami2019hyperbolic,ganea2018hyperbolic_hnn,yang2022hyperbolichtgn,cho2023curve,fu2024hyperbolic} for weight adaptation is problematic in this case.
+This approach fails to fully capture the hyperbolic geometry, as the exponential and logarithmic maps are mutually inverse and can be canceled with {consecutive operations}\footnote{The cancellation effect occurs because standard hyperbolic neural network~\cite{ganea2018hyperbolic_hnn,chami2019hyperbolic} approaches apply transformations in the tangent space at the origin, requiring the sequence: Euclidean embedding → exponential map to hyperbolic space → logarithmic map to tangent space → linear transformation → exponential map back to hyperbolic space → projection to Euclidean space.
+When these operations are chained together, the maps are mutually inverse and effectively cancel out, reducing the entire sequence to approximately the original Euclidean transformation BAx without preserving the beneficial hyperbolic geometry.}.
 Consequently, the inherent properties of the hyperbolic space are not effectively preserved, limiting the potential benefits of incorporating non-Euclidean geometries into the adaptation process.